natelangholz/stat412-advancedregression/final-project/README.md

 The MAS 412 final project will be this Kaggle competition to predict the number of upvotes a New York Times article comment will receive.
 This estimation will be a tool that can give us a gauge on public opinion.
 The response variable will be `recommendations` in the training/testing `comments` file.

-Submissions for the final project will be live until June 4, 2018 at 11:59 pm.
+Submissions for the final project will be live until June 6, 2018 at 11:59 pm.

-There is also a presentation component that will happen final class period for 10 minutes each.
+There is also a presentation component that will happen final class period for 8-10 minutes each.
+No more or no less.

+A final report with exploratory data analysis, methodology, and results is also due.

 -----
 There has been some trouble creating submission...write commentID as a double through the tidyverse.
 Not sure why base R commands aren't doing the same thing.